spdx/tools-python/README.md

 # Installation

 As always you should work in a virtualenv (venv).
-You can install a local clone of this repo with `yourenv/bin/pip install .` or install it from PyPI with `yourenv/bin/pip install spdx-tools`.
+You can install a local clone of this repo with `yourenv/bin/pip install .` or install it from PyPI (check for the [newest release](https://pypi.org/project/spdx-tools/#history) and install it like `yourenv/bin/pip install spdx-tools==0.8.0a2`).
 Note that on Windows it would be `Scripts` instead of `bin`.

 # How to use